 The Dangers of Letting a Cat Outside

-Did you know that the lifespan of an outdoor cat is shortened by 3 to 5 years compared to an indoor cat?
+Did you know that the lifespan of an outdoor cat is shortened by three to five years compared to an indoor cat?
 It's true that many cats that live outdoors can live a lot longer than that, but every time a cat is put outside, his or her life is put at risk.
 Allowing a cat to go outside doesn't just put the animal at risk either, an unsupervised cat may also destroy gardens and ecosystems.
 A lot of people assume that it's natural for cats to be put outside, but in many areas, environmentalists are trying to make laws that forbid people from letting their cats outside.
-See ten reasons why you should keep your cat indoors below.
+See 10 reasons why you should keep your cat indoors below.

 1) They Can Get Hit by a Car

 You might think that this only applies to busy roads, but you don’t need to live near a highway for your cat to run the risk of getting hit by a car.
 Anytime your cat crosses the street it runs the risk of being killed.
 Some people argue that their cat knows about street safety and is aware of the cars around them: but it only takes one mistake for a cat to get run over.
 Don’t assume that the car will always see your cat or that your pet is smart enough to avoid traffic.